dvidelabs/flatcc/doc/builder.md

 In the above example, the original sensor devices are not interested in the reader interface nor the sort interface.
-While the sort and find operations may be available, it is dead inline code that does not inflate the binary codes image size, but the libflatccbuilder library is linked in.
-The collecting server is not interested in the builder interface and does not link with the `libflatccbuilder` library but uses both the inline functions of the reader intrface and the sort interface.
+While the sort and find operations may be available, it is dead inline code that does not inflate the binary codes image size, but the libflatccrt library is linked in.
+The collecting server is not interested in the builder interface and does not link with the `libflatccrt` library but uses both the inline functions of the reader intrface and the sort interface.
 The upstream data storage service uses no interface at all since it treats the buffers as binary blobs in a database indexed by device and